millerthegorilla/rpm_maker/README.1.md

 # rpm_maker
-a script to access and download debs from launchpad and convert them to A script to access and download debs from launchpad and convert them to rpms
+a script to access and download debs from launchpad and convert them to rpmsA script to access and download debs from launchpad and convert them to rpms

 rpm_maker connects to launchpad via the rest api and downloads either all the binary packages for a ppa, and then converts them from debs to rpms, or just a single package.